-We intend on applying to list the Ordinary Shares on the Nasdaq Capital Market, or Nasdaq.
+We have applied to list the Ordinary Shares on the Nasdaq Capital Market, or Nasdaq, under the symbol "ICCM."
 Although we believe that as of the closing of the January 2021 SPA we meet the initial listing criteria for listing our Ordinary Shares on Nasdaq, no assurance can be given that we will submit our application, end even if we do so, that our application will be approved or that a trading market in the United States will develop.

 Our Ordinary Shares currently trade on the Tel Aviv Stock Exchange, or TASE, under the symbol "ICCM."
-The last reported sale price of our Ordinary Shares on April 6, 2021 was NIS 2.55, or approximately \$0.771 per share (based on the exchange rate reported by the Bank of Israel on such date).
+The last reported sale price of our Ordinary Shares on May 20, 2021 was NIS [\\\], or approximately \$[\\\\] per share (based on the exchange rate reported by the Bank of Israel on such date).

-We expect the opening price of our Ordinary Shares on Nasdaq to be determined based on the closing price of our Ordinary Shares on the TASE on April 6, 2021, converted to U.S. dollars (based on the exchange rate reported by the Bank of Israel on such date).
+We expect the opening price of our Ordinary Shares on Nasdaq to be determined based on the closing price of our Ordinary Shares on the TASE on May 20, 2021, converted to U.S. dollars (based on the exchange rate reported by the Bank of Israel on such date).